 One typical thought process when training from home is that, seeing you have all of your amenities and entertainment around you, you may make your workout more exciting and enjoyable by watching TV and engaging on social media.

-The minute you do this, you just pretty much seal your fate—one of the essential things of all when training is that you be wholly engaged with your training.
-You should feel your muscles working, watch them work, and dive into your movements.
+The minute you do this, you pretty much seal your fate—one of the essential things when training is that you be wholly engaged with your training.
+You should feel your muscles, watch them work, and dive into your movements.

 When you approach training like this, you will naturally put in more effort and see faster results.
 This is as opposed to training with the television or computer on, which means you’re constantly distracted, looking up, and not paying attention to what you’re doing.